 - Second-degree murder is either the lower-degree murder, or the higher-degree murder without any aggravating factors.
 Second-degree murder, depending on the jurisdiction, could carry a huge array of penalties, from life in prison to just a few years, but never the death penalty.

-- "Third-degree" murder is either manslaughter, or lower-degree murder in states that call the higher-degree murder with aggravating factors "first degree murder".
+- "Third-degree" murder is either manslaughter or lower-degree murder in states that make the aforementioned distinction about aggravating factors.
 Depending on local laws, prosecutor zealousness, prison overcrowding, caseload, the notoriety of the case, and the victim, the penalties at this level might vary between very serious (forty years isn't life, but it's still a long time) and alarmingly non-existent (there are jurisdictions that give probation for these crimes).

 Please note: these are traditional categories, based on varying codifications of The Common Law of crimes.
 Many states today apply the Model Penal Code (e.g. New Jersey) or a variation on it (e.g. New York), which is a bit more straightforward:

 - Murder is generally where the homicide was committed purposely or knowingly (with one exception), terms of art which mean (respectively):

 - That the death of the victim was the defendant's "conscious object" (i.e. he/she meant to kill the victim).

 - That the defendant was aware that his/her actions would almost certainly result in the death of the victim (i.e., he/she didn't necessarily mean to kill the victim, but meant to do the thing that killed the victim and knew that the victim would die).